Belluxx/TicTacToeAI/README.md

 If it is the first time that you run this project then you can either download a pre-trained AI file and choose option 1/2 or train a new one with option 3.

 To train a new AI you will be asked for some tweaks:
-1) Board size: the size of the tictactoe square; 3 means 3x3 square and 4 means 4x4 square.
+1) **Board size**: the size of the tictactoe square; 3 means 3x3 square and 4 means 4x4 square.
-2) Streak to win: The number of consecutive symbols needed to win, in the classic 3x3 square it is 3
+2) **Streak to win**: The number of consecutive symbols needed to win, in the classic 3x3 square it is 3
-3) Training iterations: how many times the AI will play against itself.
+3) **Training iterations**: how many times the AI will play against itself.
 Note that **with a 4x4 board the iterations will take much more time than a 3x3**!
 For a 3x3 board i suggest 10 million iterations (It will take some minutes to complete) and for a 4x4 i suggest 200 million iterations (It will take some hours to complete)
-4) File name: the name of the AI file that will be generated (if you put "test" the generated AIs for X and O will be respectively ai1_test ai2_test)
+4) **File name**: the name of the AI file that will be generated (if you put "test" the generated AIs for X and O will be respectively ai1_test ai2_test)

-5) Wait for the training to finish
+Then wait for the training to finish